 My book sales are slowly growing, but at a slower rate than the growth of my site.
 There are waves of high sales during the beginning of the year and the end of the year when people think, “This year, I will no longer be miserable!” or “I’m outta here after they pay my year end bonus!” or “Life is too short to work for a micromanaging boss that makes me miserable!” or “I don’t want to miss seeing my kids grow up!” or “FML!
 But I’ve got no plan!”
 I’ve heard all the reactions, and I empathize with every last one of them.

 The main way to increase book sales is to find more affiliate partners who write about career, lifestyle, entrepreneurship, and early retirement.
-Those who would like to be an affiliate partner can sign up here.
 There’s only one book in America I know of that teaches employees how to negotiate a severance and engineer their layoff, and that’s my book.
 There are plenty of books out there on how to get promoted and paid.

 P2P lending has continued to be on the back burner.
 Fundamentally, I think P2P lending is not only a great business, but a great way to make some passive income as well.
 But knowing me, I will get pissed off if and when someone defaults on my loan because I’m a huge stickler for always honoring your word.
 Nothing makes me madder than people who say one thing and do another or welch on their promises.
 Honor is super important on Financial Samurai and I’m not willing to get bent out of shape for money.